AI’s Week — Honesty, Agents, and the Fight for Truth

 None of these stories is flashy on its own, but together they sketch the outline of how we’ll live with AI — and how AI will live with us.

-👉 The Verge coverage
+👉 The Verge coverage · Official bill text — SB 243

+The California AI transparency law is the first big step toward transparency by design: a regulatory category that mandates disclosure as a default product requirement rather than an optional disclaimer.
 AI is becoming part of how we talk, learn, and seek help — so this law quietly reshapes trust.

 When a chatbot is honest about being AI, it’s not just ethical; it’s "humanising".

+OS-level Copilot integration is where AI stops being “an app” and becomes part of the operating system itself.
 Everyone — not just developers — now gets a built-in agent that can work across tools.

-It’s a powerful meeting convenience, and that mix will change daily computing for good.
+Windows Copilot is a powerful meeting convenience, and that mix will change daily computing for good.

 But it also raises a quiet question: "How much do we want our OS to know about us?"

-We’re watching a modern echo of the early internet debates: who owns information?
+The AI Overviews dispute is a modern echo of the early internet debates: who owns information?

 When AI becomes the storyteller, it risks erasing the humans who wrote the story.